temujin9/mezovy/pcs/villains/Berko of the Yutch.md

   - Also running trade south from Thorbuton to skip the war blockade
 - Aligajievs are minor nobles who practice The Old Rites
   - https://www.d20pfsrd.com/magic/all-spells/m/irrisen-mirror-sight/
+  - If they know, The Queen knows (eventually)
 ## Past Results
 - Training heavier troops (bear hunters)
 - Looking for non-Mezovian spellcasting traditions